 For example, the parameters of a normal distribution are its mean and its standard deviation.
 The mean determines the value around which the “bell curve” is centered and the standard deviation determines its width.
 So, if you know that the data has a normal distribution, parameter estimation would amount to trying to learn the true values of its mean and standard deviation.

-For this goal, you usually need to have already estimated certain parameters.
-You use them to predict future data.
+For this goal, you usually need to already have estimated certain parameters.
+Then you use them to predict future data.

 For example, after measuring the heights of females in a sample, you can estimate the mean and standard deviation of the distribution for all adult females.
 Then you can use these values to predict the probability of a randomly chosen female to have a height within a certain range of values.

 Assume that the mean you estimated is around 160 cm.
 Also assume that you estimated the standard deviation to be around 8 cm.
 Then, if you randomly pick an adult female from the population, you can expect her to have a height within the range of 152 – 168 cm (3 standard deviations from the mean).
 Heights that deviate more from the mean (e.g., 146 cm, 188 cm, or 193 cm) are increasingly less likely.

 I am briefly mentioning this goal without going into details because it is a somewhat more advanced topic which I will cover in others posts (for starters, check out my post on Bayesian belief networks — a method for belief propagation that naturally allows model comparison).